-PLANNING: Nature of planning, steps involved in planning, types of planning, levels of planning, the planning process, management by objectives.
-Decision making, the process and techniques of decision making, coordination principles.
+PLANNING AND DECISION: PLANNING: Nature of planning, steps involved in planning, types of planning, levels of planning, the planning process, management by objectives.
+Decision making, the process and techniques of decision making, coordination principles Vroom's Participative Decision Making Model.
+Cases.